verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ---

-## All information from this talk has been learnt on Zac Gordon's Gutenberg Block Development Course, please check it out for more detail and information...
+## All information from this talk has been learned on Zac Gordon's Gutenberg Block Development Course, please check it out for more detail and information...

 ### 50% off all Gutenberg courses for one week!